OpenSurv/OpenSurv/README.md

 ## What is Opensurv?

-Opensurv is a free application that transforms your [verified device](#Verified-hardware-list) into a dedicated device to monitor video streams or images.
+Opensurv is a free application that transforms your [verified device](#Fully-functional-and-verified) into a dedicated device to monitor video streams or images.

 ![Screenshot](examples/4streams.png)

-## Verified hardware list
+## Hardware list
 This list contains known working hardware/software combinations.
 If you successfully tested hardware not on the list yet, then please add it to the list or make a GitHub issue about it.
-### Fully functional:
+### Fully functional and verified:
 | Hardware               | CPU/GPU                   | Arch    | OS               | Notes                                                                                                                                                                                                                                   |
 |------------------------|---------------------------|---------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | ASUS ExpertCenter PN42 | Intel N100                | x86_64  | Ubuntu 24.04 LTS | - VESA mountable in the box <br /> - Passive cooling <br /> - Low power (~10Watt) <br /> - Powerful, can render more streams at the same time than a Rpi5                                                                               |

-### Testing in progress:
+### Hardware in test ( NOT considered functional at this time ):
 | Hardware               | CPU/GPU                   | Arch    | OS               | Notes                                                                                                                                                                                                                                   |
 |------------------------|---------------------------|---------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Raspberry Pi 5 2GB     | Cortex A76/Video Core VII | arm64   | Ubuntu 24.04 LTS | - VESA mountable with extra accessoires <br /> - Passive cooling <br /> - Low power (~10Watt) <br /> - More details [here](https://github.com/OpenSurv/opensurv/discussions/3) |